 Tour #1: This one focuses on Urban Spree and Friedrichshain, which also includes a workshop where you can make your own stencil.
 Book it here.

 Tour #2: This one covers a little of Friedrichshain but focuses more on Kreuzberg and Schöneberg (near the Urban Nation street art museum).
 Book it here.

 Visit the Urban Nation Street Art Museum

 Urban Nation has a long history of curating murals and street art festivals not only in Berlin, but also in places like Reykjavik Iceland.
 They have upped the ante in Berlin with the opening of the Street Art Museum on Bülowstraße street in Schöneberg.
-The museum celebrates both local and global artists, including pieces by artists like Shepard Fairey and FinDac, They also have a stunningly complicated stencil on the exterior of the building created by Snik.
+The museum celebrates both local and global artists, including pieces by artists like Shepard Fairey and FinDac, They also have a stunningly complicated mural by Dima Rebus on the exterior.

 Tips for Visiting: The museum is free and open Tues-Sun 10a-6p.
 Be sure to leave time for wandering along the street between the Bülowstraße and U Nollendorfplatz metro stations because you’ll find a TON of murals there.